 Can I Get Zika from a Blood Transfusions?

 Zika virus can be transmitted through blood transfusion.
 There have been many reports of Zika being transmitted through blood infusions in Brazil.
-During the Zika outbreak in the French Polynesian, 2.8% of blood donors tested positive for Zika.
+During the Zika outbreak in the French Polynesian Islands, 2.8% of blood donors tested positive for Zika.
 Do not donate blood if you have been possibly been exposed to possible Zika virus infection.

-If infected with Zika it is important to prevent additional mosquito bites.
+If infected with Zika, it is important to prevent additional mosquito bites.
 For about a week after infection, the virus is found in the blood of an infected person.
 If a mosquito bites an infected person during this time, the mosquito becomes infected and can spread Zika virus to another person when it bites again.

 What are the Symptoms of Zika Infection (Zika Fever)?

-Only 1 out of 5 patients people with Zika infection will show symptoms.
-Zika symptoms include fever, joint pain, rash, and conjunctivitis (reddened eyes).
+Only 1 out of 5 people with Zika infection will show symptoms.
+Zika virus symptoms include fever, joint pain, rash, and conjunctivitis (reddened eyes).
 Headaches and muscle pain are other possible symptoms of a Zika virus infection.
 Symptoms may develop within a few days to a week after infection and last for several days to one week.
 Severe illness and death are rarely a result of a Zika virus infection.